Random Dungeon Generator

 Description

-Contents: Dungeon hazard with incidental treasure found in behind furniture
+Contents: Dungeon hazard with incidental treasure found in an illusion

 Stairs